jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 ## Accepting Options

 As your plugins get more and more complex, it's a good idea to make your plugin customizable by accepting options.
 The easiest way to do this, especially if there are lots of options, is with an object literal.
-Let's change our greenify plugin to accept some options.
+Let's change our paint plugin to accept some options.

 ```
 (function ( $ ) {

-	$.fn.greenify = function( options ) {
+	$.fn.paint = function( options ) {

 		// This is the easiest way to have default options.
 		var settings = $.extend({